1.1 Access, Distribution and Review of Child Welfare Policies

 Practice Guidance

-Accessing the Child Welfare Policy Manual
+Accessing the Child Welfare Services Policy Manual

-1. Go to the ODIS homepage at: https://odis.dhs.ga.gov/General
+1. Go to the PAMMS homepage at: Policy and Manual Management System (PAMMS)at: [pamms.dhs.ga.gov/dfcs/cws/]

 2. Select “Division of Family and Children Services”

-2. An Appendix Section that has:
+2. Appendix Section that has:

 1. Child Welfare Services Manual Transmittals